 Both models are excellent.
 Both map common paths that many others, including men who once felt hopeless about ever being truly happy, have traveled with success.

-The stages they describe also apply to healing from the effects of physical abuse, emotional abuse, and other potentially traumatic childhood experiences that boys can encounter.
+The stages they describe also apply to healing from the effects of physical abuse, emotional abuse, and other potentially traumatic experiences that boys and men can encounter.

 We encourage you to learn about both models: